Louisville Partial Paralysis Spinal Cord Injury Attorneys

 Insurance adjusters are skilled negotiators and recognize that many people are not experienced in the law.
 This means it is difficult to protect your rights, both because you are recovering from a significant injury and because you don’t have the experience to do so.

 Insurance adjusters may appear to be friendly and on your side.
-However, their focus is on protecting the financial interest of the insurance company.
-An insurance adjuster may offer you an initial lump sum settlement or may ask you for a recorded statement about the accident.
+However, their focus is on protecting the insurance company’s financial interests.
+An insurance adjuster may offer you an initial lump sum settlement or ask for a recorded statement about the accident.

-It is crucial that you or your family do not speak to an insurance adjuster without legal representation.
+You or your family mustn’t speak to an insurance adjuster without legal representation.
 You may inadvertently say something that can negatively affect your claim or personal injury lawsuit if you are unsuccessful in negotiating fair compensation from the insurance company.

-An experienced injury attorney can help protect your rights in several other ways as well.
-Your attorney has resources at their disposal that can make proving your claim easier.
+An experienced injury attorney can also help protect your rights in several other ways.
+Your attorney has resources that can make proving your claim easier.
 For example, you may need the services of an accident reconstruction specialist, expert witnesses, or medical experts who can help determine your future medical expenses.

 What Type of Compensation May I Receive?

 After a spinal cord injury, you may have questions about the type of compensation you can receive from an insurance claim or personal injury lawsuit.
 The type of compensation is broken into two separate categories.
-The first is economic damages, which include lost wages from the time you are not able to work and medical expenses that are related to the injury.
+The first is economic damages, which include lost wages from the time you cannot work and medical expenses related to the injury.

 As a broad generalization, economic damages are objective financial compensation for which there are receipts.
 Anytime you see a medical specialist, have a prescription filled, or see a therapist because of your injury, these are considered medical expenses.